Web Content & Legal Compliance Training Course

 - How to build digital governance into your content strategy

-All attendees receive an attendance certificate, hard and soft copies of course materials and four weeks post course support online.
+All attendees receive an attendance certificate, soft copies of course material and four weeks post course support online.

 The course is aimed at those with direct or evolving responsibility for producing, managing or overseeing digital content and online projects.
 It is relevant to organisation and agency professionals as well freelance/consultant providers of marketing, copywriting, editing and publishing, customer service and PR.